karlolukic/impact-of-GDPR-on-online-tracking/README.md

 2.  **Restore the environment:** Begin by running `renv::restore()` to restore all packages and their versions to ensure a reproducible data analysis.
 When prompted, confirm by typing `Y`.
 Restoring packages can take a few minutes.
 If you have already completed this step, you can skip it.

 3.  **Locate the R script:** The key script for the analysis is located at `02_r_scripts/reproducible_analysis.R`.
-Open this script to run the data analysis.
+Open this self-contained script to run the data analysis.

 4.  **Run the script:** For instance, in RStudio, run the script line by line `Run Selected Line(s)` to replicate the exact data analysis process conducted for the paper.